 Data on bTB herd breakdown for the High Risk Area (HRA) has become available online in recent months, both in the APHA bTB monitoring reports and bTB statistical data for Great Britain.
 That data has not been properly presented in the consultation.
 It contradicts the public statements surrounding the consultation and the terms of the consultation document itself.
 On proper scrutiny, the data is telling a different story.
 We are analysing the latest data at the moment, and will be publishing an analysis of the ‘real world’ results of the bTB policy soon.

 Cattle measures beginning to have an influence, well before badger culling started

-Thus any changes in bTB incidence in the HRA will have been brought about by cattle measures beginning to have an influence, well before any mass badger culling started.
-For the government to use the average figure for herd breakdowns for the four years prior to culling commencing is wholly misleading and all the signs are that the previous modelling has been inaccurate in reflecting what can now be show to have actually happened.
+Results are suggesting that any changes in bTB incidence in the HRA have been brought about by cattle measures beginning to have an influence, well before any mass badger culling started.
+For the government to use the average figure for herd breakdowns for the four years prior to culling commencing is wholly misleading.
+All the signs are that the previous modelling has been inaccurate in reflecting what can now be shown to have actually happened.

 For these reasons, there is grave concern not just that past theoretical modelling simply has not reflected reality and the face-value evidence of outcomes, but that the real time data on the period 2013-2019 has been repeatedly misrepresented to the public by the Secretary of State, both in public statements and in the current consultation process.